 If your accommodation is too far away from Paulista Station, use Line 2-Green (Linha 2-Verde) which goes along Avenida Paulista and stop at Consolação.
 The station is integrated with Paulista through an underground interconnection.

 Luxury hotels are ideally located on Line 9-Emerald (Linha 9-Esmeralda) between Berrini and Morumbi stations, which are 4-5 stops away (13 km) from Autódromo Station.
-Morumbi is the home of the gigantic MorumbiShopping mall and Berrini is a convenient location for anyone flying into town as there is a direct bus from this station to the São Paulo–Guarulhos International Airport.
-Access to night life, in the adjacent district of Moema, is via bus 5154.
+Morumbi is the home of the gigantic MorumbiShopping mall and Berrini is a convenient location for anyone flying into town as the airport shuttle stops at the Brooklin World Trade Center.
+Access to a more upmarket nightlife in the adjacent district of Moema, is via bus 5154.
+Plenty of bars and restaurants can also be found in the neighbouring Brooklin and Ibirapuera districts, which are known to be very safe.

 Another safe way to the circuit is by taxi (booking though your hotel is recommended).
-The traffic in São Paulo can be horrendous so expect to be in the car for a couple of hours.
+The traffic in São Paulo can be horrendous so expect to be in the car for a couple of hours as well as a hefty fare.
 The address is Avenida Senador Teotônio Vilela, 261, Interlagos – São Paulo – SP, CEP 04801-010.
 Be aware that motorists can be a bit aggressive and it is probably best not to hire a car unless you are familiar with the city or country.

 View from Grandstand D - Image: MERCEDES AMG PETRONAS Formula One Team